a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 #### 🚣‍♂️ SYN Flood

 A **SYN flood is a type of Denial-of-Service (DoS) attack** that targets the TCP connection handshake process.
-Its goal is to exhaust the target system’s resources so that it can’t respond to legitimate traffic.
+Its purpose is to exhaust the target system’s resources by initiating a massive number of incomplete TCP connections.

 **In a SYN flood attack:**

 - The attacker sends a large number of SYN packets to the target.

-- The target responds with SYN-ACKs (if the port or service is open), allocating resources (like memory or connection slots) for each potential connection.
+- The target responds with SYN-ACKs (assuming the port is open), allocating resources (like memory or connection slots) for each potential connection.

-- But the attacker never completes the handshake (never sends the final ACK).
-This leaves the server “hanging”, waiting for ACKs that never arrive.
+- The attacker never sends the final ACK, leaving the connections in a half-open state.
+- Services with open TCP ports (e.g., SSH on port 22 or HTTP on port 80) are targeted.
+- The attacker may often use **spoofed IP addresses** to make tracing difficult.

 - If enough SYNs are sent in a short time, the server’s connection table fills up.
 Legitimate users can’t connect,  resulting in a **Denial of Service.**

-#### Characteristics of SYN Floods:
-- Attackers often use **spoofed IP addresses** to make tracing difficult.

-- Can be amplified with tools like `hping3` or bots.

-- Targets services with open TCP ports (e.g., SSH on port 22 or HTTP on port 80).
-Port scanning can become handy here to gather information about which ports are open.
 ##
 #### 🧐 What Are Spoofed IP Addresses?
 These are fake or forged IP addresses that an attacker uses to disguise the true origin of a network packet.
 The attacker replaces the real source IP address in a packet's header with another one, often the IP of a trusted system or a random address.